Alcohol

 While alcohol is widely consumed in Australia, some population groups are at a greater risk of problematic consumption.

-• The proportion of Aboriginal and Torres Strait Islander people exceeding lifetime and single occasion risk guidelines is slightly higher than that of non-Indigenous Australians.
-There has been an increase in the proportion of Indigenous Australians who exceeded single occasion risk guidelines for drinking between 2002 and 2018–19.
+• The proportion of First Nations people exceeding lifetime and single occasion risk guidelines is slightly higher than that of non-Indigenous Australians.
+There has been an increase in the proportion of First Nations people Australians who exceeded single occasion risk guidelines for drinking between 2002 and 2018–19.

 • People aged 70 and over are the most likely to drink alcohol daily and those aged 50–59 were one of the age groups most likely to exceed the lifetime risk guideline.